igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 This document makes no request of IANA.

+# Change Log

+## Since version 00

+- Addressed review comments
+- Improved guidelines for privacy protections for  QIUC

 # Acknowledgments

-The sQuare Bit was originally specified by Kazuho Oku in early proposals for loss measurement.
+The sQuare bit was originally suggested by Kazuho Oku in early proposals for loss measurement.